ProteusMRIgHIFU/BabelBrain/README.md

 # Version log
 - 0.4.2 -  Jan 26th, 2025
-  - **New**: New transducer is added: **R15148**.
+  - **New**: New transducer: **R15148**.
 This transducer has 128 elements, focal length of 80 mm, diameter of 103 mm, and operates at frequency of 500 kHz.
+  - **New**: Configurable parameters of slope and offset for ZTE and PETRA scans for conversion to pseudo CT.
+Parameter accessible in the Advance Parameter dialog.
   - **New**: Configurable baseline temperature for thermal effects modelling.
 Parameter accessible in the Advance Parameter dialog.
+  - **New**: [Offline processing](OfflineBatchExamples/PETRA-ZTE PCA fit to pseudoCT) to calculate principal component analysis (PCA) fitting to convert ZTE/PETRA to pseudo CT.
   - **Fix**: Small corrections for Brainsonix focal spot dimensions for 65 mm- and 85 mm-focal lengths.
   - **Fix**: Correct that some skin tissue voxels were still labelled as brain tissue.